openwebwork/webwork2/courses.dist/modelCourse/templates/achievements/achievement_readme.txt

        DBchapter and DBsection Note:  These values are not super stable and are likely to change from problem to problem and year to year

+  - $userAchievements: this hash stores all assigned achievements for the current user.
+The keys are the achievement_id and the values are 0 or 1 for if the achievement has been earned.
+Changes to this variable will be accessible by achievements down the line in the current evaluation loop, but will not be saved across evaluations.
+      Note: This variable is updated if an achievement is earned, but only achievements further down the evaluation chain will see the update.
+So when depending on other achievements place make sure they are run first.

   - $localData : this is a hash which stores data for this user and achievement (changes to this variable *will* be saved!)
       This hash will persist from evaluation to evaluation.
 You can